JipengGuo95/JipengGuo95.github.io/_pages/cv.md

 - IEEE Transactions on Industrial Informatics
 - IEEE Transactions on Cybernetics
 - IEEE Transactions on Image Processing
-- IEEE Transactions on Neural Networks and Learning System
+- IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Circuits and Systems for Video Technology
 - IEEE Transactions on Big Data
 - IEEE/CAA Journal of Automatica Sinica (JAS)